Frequently Asked Questions and Answers about Back Pain, Neck Pain, and Spinal Decompression

 The following conditions may disqualify a patient for spinal decompression treatment.
 Always consult your spinal decompression specialist to see if you are a candidate for spinal decompression therapy.
 Candidates that may not qualify for spinal decompression therapy include the following:

-Hardware in the spine such as screws and rods
+Hardware in the spine such as

 Prior lumbar fusion less than six months old